PowerShell/PowerShell/docs/building/linux.md

 separately from any development copy you're about to build.
 Just import our module, bootstrap the dependencies, and build!

 In PowerShell:

-Change your directory to the one that you just cloned, for example, ``./src/PowerShell`.

 ```powershell
 Import-Module ./build.psm1